sbothaleOfficial/my-webhook-app/README.md

 **Functionality of Each Class**

-WebhookListener: This class sets up the HTTP server and registers the /webhook endpoint.
+* _WebhookListener_: This class sets up the HTTP server and registers the /webhook endpoint.
 When a request is received, it passes the request to the MyHttpHandler class.

-MyHttpHandler: This class handles the incoming webhook request, extracts the payload, and prints it to the console.
+* _MyHttpHandler_: This class handles the incoming webhook request, extracts the payload, and prints it to the console.

-Main: This class is the entry point for the application.
+* _Main_: This class is the entry point for the application.
 It starts the server and listens for incoming requests.

 **Installing and Running ngrok**